NaifIT11/NaifIT11/README.md

 ## What I'm Currently Working On

-I'm currently exploring advanced features of Any JS framework and love overengineering solutions to push the boundaries.
-I'm also passionate about understanding various architectural patterns, such as monolithic, microservices, and serverless, and I'm eager to explore more models and JavaScript frameworks in the industry.
+I'm currently exploring advanced features of ReactJS and NextJS and love overengineering solutions to push the boundaries. and I'm eager to explore more models and JavaScript frameworks in the industry.

 ## My Goals